 It hosts more than 400 events a year and has served as an iconic venue for some historical greats, including Albert Einstein, Frank Sinatra, The Dalai Lama and Nelson Mandela.
 From music concerts and dance performances to award ceremonies and community events, the Royal Albert Hall is a hub for variety and culture.

-After your visit to the Royal Albert Hall, we would love to see you at Aubaine Kensington for some delicious French cuisine.
+After your visit to the Royal Albert Hall, why not head to the Electric Cinema in Notting Hill?
+We would also love to see you at Aubaine Kensington for some delicious French cuisine.

 Next up: Science Museum